 Visits to Galtee Honey Farm

-We offer guided visitor experiences at our honey farm (Booking is essential).
-During a visit:
+Offer guided visitor experiences at our honey farm (Booking is essential).

 Sample our variety of honeys, which are typical Irish honeys (some of them so rare that they are not even for sale),